U.S. News Rankings

 |Fall 2012 acceptance rate||56.2%|

 |Application deadline||August 1|

 |SAT/ACT scores must be received by||August 1|

-The student-faculty ratio at Point University is 22:1, and the school has 76.6 percent of its classes with fewer than 20 students.
-The most popular majors at Point University include: Psychology; Business, Management, Marketing, and Related Support Services; Theology and Religious Vocations; Education; and Visual and Performing Arts.
-The average freshman retention rate, an indicator of student satisfaction, is 66.5 percent.
+The student-faculty ratio at Point University is 22:1.
+The most popular majors at Point University include: Business, Management, Marketing, and Related Support Services; Social Sciences; Theology and Religious Vocations; Education; and Visual and Performing Arts.
+The average freshman retention rate, an indicator of student satisfaction, is 61.5 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|